 Typical Age For Grabbing

 Most babies begin to reach more purposefully between 4 and 6 months.
-At 4 months, they may hold a toy you place in their hand and bat at toys; by about 6 months, many reach to grab toys they want (CDC 4 months, updated 2025-04-08); (CDC 6 months, updated 2025-04-08).
+At 4 months, they may hold a toy you place in their hand and bat at toys.
+By about 6 months, many reach to grab toys they want (CDC 4 months, updated 2025-04-08); (CDC 6 months, updated 2025-04-08).

 Developing Fine Motor Skills